akmalfaditya/Bootcamp/Practice/Web Development/JWTAuthAPI/README.md

 # JWT Authentication API with Microsoft Identity

-A comprehensive JWT authentication system built with ASP.NET Core Web API and Microsoft Identity.
+A JWT authentication system built with ASP.NET Core Web API and Microsoft Identity.
 This project demonstrates enterprise-grade authentication and authorization using industry best practices.

 ## What This Project Demonstrates

-This isn't just another "hello world" authentication example.
-This is a production-ready authentication system that shows you:

 - **Microsoft Identity Integration**: Using ASP.NET Core Identity for user management instead of rolling your own
 - **JWT Token Authentication**: Stateless authentication perfect for APIs and microservices